 From humble beginnings, mobile gaming is now a multi-billion dollar industry driving the next-generation of smartphone devices and technologies.
-In 2021, mobile games accounted for over half ($90.7 billion) of the $175.6 billion spent on digital gaming in 2021, according to the gaming market intelligence agency Newzoo.
+According to the latest update from Newzoo’s latest 2022 Global Games Report, in 2022 the mobile gaming is set to deliver $92.2bn in revenues.
 These staggering figures have been empowered by the increasing performance capabilities and advancing features of premium smartphones, many of which are built on Arm technology.

 For me, mobile gaming begun on my beloved and (near) indestructible Nokia 3310 in the late 90s with Snake.
 Such games were simple in terms of graphics and also constrained due to the nature of the mobile screen and graphics power.

 The first 3D mobile games emerged in 2003, but mobile devices took a little longer to catch up, with 3D mobile gaming not becoming widespread on devices until around two years later.
 What really helped to push the envelope on mobile gaming was the introduction of full screen smartphones in the late 00s.